Zweibrücken Air Base: RCAF Station Zweibrücken

 RCAF Station Zweibrücken, also known as 3 Wing or 3 (F) Wing was one of four RCAF wings, consisting of three fighter squadrons each, established in Europe at the beginning of the Cold War.
 These four wings were part of the RCAF's No. 1 Air Division, which was formed as part of Canada's air defence commitment to NATO during the Cold War.
 Other bases were located in Marville, France; Grostenquin, France; and Baden-Soellingen, West Germany.

-Three squadrons flying F-86 Sabres were located at Zweibrücken: 413, 427, and 434.
-Command was in place March 1953, with the three Squadrons of Canadair F86 Sabres arriving at Zweibrücken April 7 1953, crossing from Canada on Operation "Leapfrog III", a month long crossing due to weather.
+Three squadrons flying Canadair Sabres were located at Zweibrücken: 413, 427, and 434.
+Command was in place March 1953, with the three Squadrons of Canadair Sabres arriving at Zweibrücken April 7, 1953, crossing from Canada on Operation "Leapfrog III", a month long crossing due to weather.
 No. 413 Squadron was replaced in 1957 by 440 Squadron flying the new CF-100 all-weather interceptor.

 In 1959 Canada adopted a new and controversial nuclear strike role in accordance with NATO's doctrine of "limited nuclear warfare" and began re-equipping with the new CF-104 Starfighter that could handle the delivery of nuclear weapons.
 This aircraft also had a reconnaissance role.

 In the fall of 1962 the Sabre squadrons of the Air Division, including those at 3 Wing, began flying Starfighters.
 No. 440 Squadron was disbanded in December 1962.
 No. 430 Squadron moved to Zweibrücken from Grostenquin when 2 Wing closed down in 1964.

 The RCAF left Zweibrücken August 27, 1969 as an austerity measure following unification of the Canadian Armed Forces.
 Its units consolidated at CFB Lahr and CFB Baden-Soellingen.
 Before leaving, they erected a west coast Indian totem pole as a token of their friendship with the local German citizens.
 At the top of the pole was the Thunderbird, the god who watches over all creation.
 Below it was a double headed sea monster, the warrior's symbol; the third figure was of a little man who had grown from boyhood to become a warrior, and the fourth figure was that of the same warrior, grown to maturity as a tribal chief.

 Upon the departure of the RCAF, control of the station was transferred to the United States Air Force Sixteenth Air Force, USAFE.

 Upon taking control of Zweibrücken Air Base, the United States Air Force either renovated or enlarged all base facilities, and procured off-base housing for most base personnel.
 The base was assigned to USAFE as an off-base installation of Ramstein AB on August 29, 1969, and the facility assumed primary installation status on May 1, 1970.